wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-mariadb-cluster.md

 # MariaDB (MySQL) cluster - Azure tutorial

-We're creating a multi-Master [Galera](http://galeracluster.com/products/) cluster of [MariaDBs](https://mariadb.org/en/about/), a robust, scalable, and reliable drop-in replacement for MySQL, to work in a highly available environment on Azure Virtual Machines.
+<p>We're creating a multi-Master [Galera](http://galeracluster.com/products/) cluster of [MariaDBs](https://mariadb.org/en/about/), a robust, scalable, and reliable drop-in replacement for MySQL, to work in a highly available environment on Azure Virtual Machines.</p>

 ## Architecture overview